Elvis10ten/pcas/README.md

 1. Each host independently observes local state changes.
 2. When a local change occurs, a host broadcasts it to a closed network of peers.
 3. Each host independently listens for broadcasts from peers.
-4. Each host write all state information to a local ledger.
+4. Each host writes all state information to a local ledger.
 5. Each host independently makes a decision to connect/disconnect/stream based on the content of the local ledger.

 Project architecture at a high-level: